-The South Atlantic Council removed this alternative in September 2015.
-The Gulf Council will review the removal in October 2015.
+The South Atlantic Council removed this alternative in September 2015 and the Gulf Council removed the alternative in October 2015.
+The Councils felt that the 80% buffer was not necessary for the Atlantic king mackerel ACL.

 Action 3

 Alternative 3: Allow retention and sale of Atlantic migratory group king mackerel caught with gillnet as incidental catch in the drift gillnet portion of the commercial shark fishery for any vessel with a valid shark directed commercial permit AND valid federal king mackerel commercial permit.
 The king mackerel must be sold to a dealer with the Southeast federal dealer permit.